 Our Favourite Traditional German Christmas Cookies

-We call gingerbread Lebkuchen here in Germany, and you can find lots of variations all over the country.
+Lebkuchen is the German word for gingerbread, and you can find lots of variations all over the country.
 Depending on the mixture used for the dough, the result will range from soft and fluffy to crunchy and hard.
 A great example of the latter is the gingerbread hearts you can buy at every Christmas market.If you visit Germany in December, you must visit at least one Christmas market.
 Find out what you

 My favourites are small, soft gingerbread hearts, which you’ll often find filled with jam.
-Those are all over the supermarkets at Christmas, so you should have no trouble finding them.
+Those are all over the supermarkets at Christmas, so you should have no trouble finding them in Germany.

 Another popular variety is called “Oblatenlebkuchen“.
 These are round and flat and have a thin wafer underneath.
 As they are made mostly with nuts, they have a very different taste to the soft ones.
 Try to find Elisenlebkuchen, which are usually high in quality.

 The best place to try German gingerbread cookies is in Germany.
-But if you can’t travel right now and want to get a taste of German Christmas, then you can buy an assortment of different types of gingerbread (click here for Amazon UK) or a package of Oblatenlebkuchen (click here for Amazon UK) online.
+But if you can’t travel right now and want to get a taste of German Christmas, then you can buy a package on Amazon.
+Lebkuchen are amongst the best German Christmas cookies to buy as they are not delicate and stay good for a long time.

 These cookies are Daniel’s favourite, and I also love them.
 That’s why I always bake lots of them in December.